Neuro-Logical/speech/Multilingual_evaluation_interpretable_biomarkers/README.md

   ```
      feature_extraction/extract_linguistic_features.py
   ```
-   - To extract the linguistic and cognitive features from the transcripts of your speech data set, you can use the notebook in:
+   - To extract the linguistic and cognitive features from the transcripts of your speech data set, you can use the notebook:

   ```
      feature_extraction/extract_ling_cog_features.ipynb